nkanaev/yarr/readme.md

 The goal of the project is to provide a desktop application accessible via web browser.
 Longer-term plans include a self-hosted solution for individuals.

-There are plans to add support for mobile & table resolutions.
+There are plans to add support for mobile & tablet resolutions.
 Support for 3rd-party applications (via Fever API) is being considered.

 ## build